alexander-danilenko/dwnd/README.md

 2. Hardware support of virtualization technology in your processor (all modern processors support it)

 ## Drude Powershell Module
+**Drude Powershell module** is just a collection of PowerShell commands that works the same as in original [Drude](https://github.com/blinkreaction/drude).

+Module is available in PowershellGallery: https://www.powershellgallery.com/packages/Drude

+It means that you don't need to install any additional sofrware for install/update/uninstall Drude PowerShell module.
+Pretty cool, hah?

 ### Installation
 You need to allow PowerShell modules to run in your system.
 For allowing it - just open `powershell as Administrator` and execute next: